Orthodox Union: 21st century

-In 2009, Rabbi Steven Weil succeeded Rabbi Tzvi Hersh Weinreb as the OU's Executive Vice President, and was succeeded by Allen Fagin in April 2014.
+In 2009, Rabbi Steven Weil succeeded Rabbi Tzvi Hersh Weinreb as the OU's Executive Vice President and was succeeded by Allen Fagin in April 2014.
 In 2011, Rabbi Simcha Katz became president, and was succeeded by Moishe Bane in January 2017.
-In 2014, the first women were elected as national officers of the OU; specifically, three female national vice presidents and two female associate vice presidents were elected.
+In 2014, the first women were elected as national officers of the OU; three female national vice presidents and two female associate vice presidents were elected.

-In 2017, the OU adopted as formal policy the normative Orthodox position that clergy is only for men.
-It precludes women from holding titles such as "rabbi", or from functioning as clergy in its congregations in the United States.
+In 2017, the OU adopted as formal policy the normative Orthodox position that the clergy is only for men.
+It precludes women from holding titles such as "rabbi" or from functioning as clergy in its congregations in the United States.

 In June 2018, Attorney General Jeff Sessions spoke at the OU Advocacy Center's annual conference in Washington, where he was presented with an artistic rendering of the biblical command "Justice, justice shalt thou pursue."
 Given Sessions' policies, particularly those concerning immigrants and asylum seekers, the OU came under criticism for hosting him and presenting him with the plaque.

+In 2020, Rabbi Moshe Hauer became the Executive Vice President along with Rabbi Josh Joseph as EVP/COO.
+Hauer was responsible for policy and was the organization's primary spokesman.
+Rabbi Joseph is responsible for the organization's programs and operations aside from the Kashrut division, the CEO of which is Rabbi Menachem Genack.
+The president is Mitchel Aeder.